trento-project/docs/guides/manual-installation.md

 ## Accessing the trento-web UI

 Open a browser and navigate to `https://trento.example.com`.
-You should be able to login using the credentials you provided in the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables.
+You should be able to login using the credentials you provided in the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables.